WhiteRoadToJava/money_manager-client-side/README.md

 ## the libraries i need to install
-npm install axios react-router-dom lucide-react recharts emoji-picker-react
+npm install axios react-router-dom lucide-react recharts emoji-picker-react moment

+oment is mecessary for date and time.